 Effective December 31, 2012, the Company's sole operating subsidiary, Intellinetics, and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule relating to the June 17, 2009 note payable issued by Intellinetics to the Ohio State Development Authority in the amount of \$1,012,500, bearing interest at a rate of 6.00% per annum.
-Pursuant to the loan modification, the Ohio State Development Authority deferred principal and interest payment for a six month period from December 1, 2012 to May 1, 2013, with the next principal and interest payment due on June 1, 2013.
-Effective March 12, 2013, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule, deferring principal and interest payment until December 31, 2013, with the next principal and interest payment due on January 1, 2014.
+Pursuant to the Ioan modification, the Ohio State Development Authority deferred principal and interest payment for a six month period from December 1, 2012 to May 1, 2013, with the next principal and interest payment due on June 1, 2013.
+Effective March 12, 2013, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule, deferring principal and interest payment until December 31, 2013.
+Effective June 1, 2014, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule, deferring principal and interest payment until June 1, 2015.

 Effective December 31, 2012, the Company's sole operating subsidiary, Intellinetics, and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule relating to the June 3, 2011 note payable issued by Intellinetics to the Ohio State Development Authority in the amount of \$750,000, bearing interest at a rate of 1% per annum for the first 12 months, then interest at rate of 7% per annum for the second 12 months.
 Pursuant to the loan modification, the Ohio State Development Authority deferred interest payment for a six month period from December 1, 2012 to May 1, 2013, with the next interest payment due on June 1, 2013.
 Under the terms of the June 3, 2011 note, Intellinetics is not obligated to remit payments of principal until September 1, 2013.
-Effective March 12, 2013, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule, deferring principal and interest payment until December 31, 2013, with the next principal and interest payment due on January 1, 2014.
+Effective March 12, 2013, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule, deferring principal and interest payment until December 31, 2013.
+Effective June 1, 2014, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule, deferring principal and interest payment until June 1, 2015.

 Both of these notes are subject to certain covenants and reporting requirements, with which the Company is currently in compliance.
-Beginning in August, 2014, the Company will have a material covenant to provide employment to a total of 25 people.
+Beginning in December 2014, the Company will have a material covenant to provide employment to a total of 19 people.
 Default could lead to increased interest rates and accelerated payment obligations.
 The current material covenants include:

-- · Providing quarterly financial information and management certifications; - · Maintaining our principal office in the state of Ohio;
+- · Providing quarterly financial information and management certifications; - Maintaining our principal office in the state of Ohio;

-- · Maintaining insurance for risk of loss, public liability, and worker's compensation; - · Delivering notice in the event of default, any pending or threatened action that would materially impair the Company; - Permitting the inspection of books, records, and premises; - Not selling or disposing of substantially all of our assets or equity or merging or consolidating with another entity without consent; and - · Not pledging or encumbering our assets.
+- · Maintaining insurance for risk of loss, public liability, and worker's compensation; - Delivering notice in the event of default, any pending or threatened action that would materially impair the Company; - · Permitting the inspection of books, records, and premises; - Not selling or disposing of substantially all of our assets or equity or merging or consolidating with another entity without consent; and - Not pledging or encumbering our assets.